core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 namespace of the CoAP server.
 When the WebSocket protocol is used by a dedicated client directly (i.e., not from a web page through a web browser), the client can connect to any WebSocket endpoint. {{coap-ws-scheme}} and
-{{coaps-ws-scheme}} define new URI schemes that enable the client to identify both a WebSocket endpoint and the path and query of the CoAP resource within that endpoint.
+{{coaps-ws-scheme}} define how the "coap" and "coaps" URI schemes can be used to enable the client to identify both a WebSocket endpoint and the path and query of the CoAP resource within that endpoint.

 Another possible configuration is to set up a CoAP forward proxy at the WebSocket endpoint.
 Depending on what transports are available